 Buddhist Meditation Classes In Cambridge

-This is a form of meditation which uses a focus on the breath as a way of controlling, calming and ultimately understanding the mind.
-It is a traditional Thai meditation technique, which has been taught in Cambridge since 1963.
+This is a form of meditation which uses a focus on the breath to develop both calm and mindfulness, to understand the mind better and gain more control of it.
+We use a traditional Thai meditation technique, which has been taught in Cambridge since 1963.

-Samatha newcomers' classes provide a systematic introduction both to the meditation itself and to basic meditation theory, which helps in developing the practice.
-Although this is a structured course which enables people to gradually build up their practice, newcomers can join at any time.
+Samatha beginners’ classes give a systematic introduction to meditation and mindfulness, and to the basic theory of how they work, which helps in developing the practice.
+Although this is a structured course which enables people to gradually build up their practice, newcomers can join during the course.
 Meditation is individual to each meditator, and keeps on developing and deepening over time, so guidance and discussion are provided not only in the group, but also on a one-to-one basis.
-We recognise that for those interested in pursuing it, this process is an on-going and perhaps long-term one, so that anyone who wishes to continue after the beginners' course will have another group they can attend and a teacher they can continue contact with.

 Classes in Cambridge

 There are at present two beginners’ classes in Cambridge, one in the town, at the Friends' Meeting House, Jesus Lane, and one in Cambridge University, in Clare College.
 There is no charge, but for the town group donations towards the cost of hiring the room are welcome.

 If you can be comfortable sitting on the floor, please bring a cushion and wear loose clothing.